Waste and Recycling

 Waste and carbon emissions

-As well as measuring the weight of the waste that we sent to landfill and recycle the university also calculates the carbon or greenhouse gas emissions associated with these actions.
+As well as measuring the weight of the waste that we sent to landfill and recycle the university also calculates the carbon or greenhouse gas emissions associated with these actions, in accordance to the DMU Estates Waste Management Policy..
 These emissions are reported through our annual Environmental Report and through the Carbon Management pages on this website.

 What we recycle